Button Cups with Almond Butter and Strawberry Jam are whimsical shortbread cups with a button top, filled with jam and almond butter.

 - Remove the dough and roll it out on a floured surface.
 If the dough is too soft to press, roll it out to quarter inch and place in the fridge for 15-minutes.

 - Two shapes will need to be pressed.
-With the 2-inch press, make rounds out of the dough and press them into the little tart pan as though a pie crush.
-Prick the bottoms with the skewer to allow air to escape while baking.
+With a 2-inch round biscuit cutter, make rounds out of the dough and press them into the little tart pan as though a pie crust.
+Prick the bottoms to allow air to escape while baking.
+Do the same with the remaining cookie cups.
+Place on a parchment paper lined baking sheet.

-- With the 1-inch press, make rounds, then press the button into the round, using the skewer, punch out holes exactly as they are in the button.
+- With the 1-inch round biscuit cutter, make rounds, then press the button into the round to imprint its design.
+Using the skewer, punch out holes exactly as they are in the button.
+Gently lift up the button and repeat for the remaining button tops.
 Brush with egg wash and place on a cookie sheet.

-- Bake the buttons for 15 Minutes and the cups for 25 minutes, but keep an eye on both. golden color is what we want, not still pale and not brown.
-Cool slightly then remove tarts from the cups while still warm.
-They pop out easier than when cold.
+- Bake the buttons for 12-minutes, or until golden, and the cups for 20-minutes, but keep an eye on both.
+A golden color is what we want, not still pale and not brown.
+Cool completely.

 - Once cool, put a small dollop of almond butter and then strawberry jam into the cups and top with the button.
 Serve with cold Almond milk!